History of New York City (1784–1854): Population growth and economic leadership

 On September 3, 1821, the Norfolk and Long Island Hurricane caused a storm surge of 13 ft in one hour, leading to widespread flooding south of Canal Street, but few deaths were reported.
 The hurricane is estimated to have been a Category 3 event and to have made landfall at Jamaica Bay, making it the only hurricane in recorded history to directly strike New York City.
+In 2011, Hurricane Irene weakened to tropical storm and made landfall in Coney Island.

 In 1824, a riot occurred in Greenwich Village between Irish Protestants and Catholics, after a parade by members of the Orange Order.
 This was a precursor of the Orange Riots of the 1870s.

 Immigrants provided a ready resource for those opposing abolition of slavery.
 These were often led by gangsters from the Bowery and Five Points.
 On July 7, 1834, a series of riots started, terminating in the destruction of St. Phillip's Negro Church on Center Street and generally terrorizing the Five Points area.

 In 1831, as the city continued to expand, the University of the City of New York, now New York University, was founded at Washington Square in Greenwich Village.
 The first of a series of cholera epidemics began in 1832.
 By 1835, with the epidemic past, Manhattan was in the throes of the first of its building booms.

 The Great Fire of 1835, as seen from Williamsburgh.

 Late on December 16, 1835, the Great Fire of New York broke out.
 The temperature was below zero (F), and gale-force winds were blowing.
 Firemen, some called from as far away as Philadelphia, were at first helpless to battle the wind-driven fire because of icing lines and pumps.
 The fire leveled 50 acres (200,000 square meters) in the Financial District.
 Some merchandise was carried to churches that were thought to be fireproof, but several of these burned anyway.
 Eventually, the fire was controlled by blowing up buildings in the fire's path.

 Many of the merchants who lost their stores thought they would be covered by insurance, but the tremendous losses, and, in many cases, the destruction of the insurance company headquarters in the financial district, bankrupted the insurance firms, and much of the loss was not covered.